Cycle Accident Claims Guide – How Much Compensation Can I Claim As A Cyclist Hit By A Car?

 Cycling Injury Claims – Other Compensation

-If you’ve been knocked off your bike by a car, your compensation may include special damages.
+When making a bike accident claim, your compensation may include special damages.
 If you are eligible, this is a figure that is calculated to reimburse you for losses of a financial nature that have taken place due to your injuries.

 Some examples include: